vulkanlabs/lineart/vulkan-agent/README.md

 **Important**: LLM configuration (API keys, models, parameters) is **not** managed via environment variables.
 All LLM settings are stored in the database and configured through API endpoints for security and runtime flexibility.

+**Validation Approach**: The system uses actual API connection testing rather than hard-coded format validation.
+This ensures compatibility with new models and changing API key formats without requiring code updates.

 #### LLM Configuration via API

 LLM configuration is handled through API endpoints for security and flexibility: